mirage/mirage-www/tmpl/blog/2016-summer-hackathon.md

-As summer starts to shine over an obstinately rainy England, we are organising the second MirageOS hackathon in Cambridge!
+As summer starts to shine over an obstinately rainy England, we are organising the second MirageOS hack retreat in Cambridge!
 It will be held on **Weds 13th July** at the lovely [Darwin College](https://www.darwin.cam.ac.uk) from 9am-11pm, with snacks, teas, coffees and a servery lunch provided (thanks to sponsorship from [Docker](http://docker.com) and [OCaml Labs](https://ocaml.io)).